langflow-ai/langflow/docs/docs/Integrations/Google/integrations-setup-google-cloud-vertex-ai-langflow.md

 5. Click **Add Key**, and then click **Create new key**.
 6. Under **Key type**, select **JSON**, and then click **Create**.
 A JSON private key file is downloaded.
+Now that you have a service account and a JSON private key, you need to configure the credentials in Langflow components.

 ## Configure credentials in Langflow components